mr-aust1n/milestone-project-one/README.md

 <em>1.3 Organise information hierarchically for intuitive navigation.</em>

-- I met the requirements by creating a static website featuring a <header> and <nav> to provide a clear structure for both the user and the browser.
+- I met the requirements by creating a static website featuring a 'header' and 'nav' to provide a clear structure for both the user and the browser.
 I used headers, such as h1 and h2, to establish a logical hierarchy, ensuring the content is easy to navigate and understand.
 The navigation menu enables seamless movement between pages, while information is organised and prioritised to facilitate quick access around the site.

   |                     Static                     |
   | :--------------------------------------------: |